Galien week of innovation

 Ariel Katz

-Co-founder and CEO, H1
+Co-founder and Chief Executive Officer, H1

 Daniel Mendelson

-CEO, Morgan Health, JPMorgan Chase & Co.
+Chief Executive Officer, Morgan Health, JPMorgan Chase & Co.

 Janet Woodcock